mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/release-notes/2.0.0/index.md

 Starting with Kaptain 2.0, it can be easily installed via the DKP workspace catalog in both single and multi-cluster experiences.
 Kaptain 2.0 is supported on DKP 2.1.2 onwards.

-### Support for Amazon EKS, Azure EKS and DKP multi-cluster
+### Support for Amazon EKS, Azure AKS and DKP multi-cluster

 Kaptain 2.0 can be deployed on attached clusters running on Amazon AWS EKS and Microsoft Azure AKS.
 This extends D2iQ’s openness to support Kubernetes platforms beyond DKP with Kaptain.